-Selected Saturdays, 11:00–4:00 $10 members, $12 nonmembers Registration required; call (312) 857-7142 or e-mail email@example.com to register.
+Selected Saturdays, 11:00–4:00 $10 members, $12 nonmembers Registration required; please use the link below each program to register.
+Questions?
+Inquire at email@example.com.

 April 15 Mixed-Media Workshop 10:00–3:00 An innovator who always pushed the boundaries of art, Hélio Oiticica created everything from large-scale installations to photography to participatory experiences.
 Preview this exhibition with a teaching artist and design your own multisensory artwork.
 Registration opens on March 1, 2017.